dpchamps/garbage-day/blog/chapter-1.md

 Like a lot of other engineers out there, I've spent most of my career designing products in a language that offers some form of Automatic Memory Management.

 With AMM, we enter into a blood-pact with our runtime: trading control for safety and convenience.
-Most of the time, this trade-off works out just fine, if not optimally.
+Most of the time, this oath works in our favor, if not optimally.
 Managing memory is a better job for the robots.
-A perfect candidate for automation.

 However, things can and do go wrong.
-When they do, it's up to the developer who has been tasked with investigating to jump head first into the runtime internals and start poking at the edges, dissecting heap snapshots.
+When they do, it's a developer who has to jump head-first into runtime internals.
 Having encountered several moments like these throughout my career, I've found that understanding _what_ is going on behind the scenes is at least moderately important to be able to efficiently fix and diagnose these issues.
-Otherwise, it leads to a lot of guesswork, staring at the hieroglyphics of an allocation graph -- wondering what all of it could mean.
+Otherwise, it leads to a lot of guesswork, staring at the hieroglyphics of an allocation graph, poking at the edges, dissecting heap snapshots -- wondering what all of it could mean.

-Learning about and poking at the internals of your runtime might feel a bit paradoxical.
-In one light, we choose these higher-level languages in order to get away from the low-level inconveniences.
-To be a little less imperative, so that we might solve our problems more efficiently.
+Getting intimate with the internals of your runtime might feel counter-intuitive.
+We choose these higher-level languages in order to get away from such low-level inconveniences.
+To be less imperative, so that we might solve our problems more efficiently.

-At the same we have to be mindful of this predicament: that our declarative wonderland is really just propped up by bits.
+At the same we must be mindful of this predicament: that our wonderland of higher-level abstraction is really just propped up by bits.
 Occasionally we need to know about them, what they're up to and why they might be acting up.

 My goal is to take this descent into _a_ runtime even further -- into the abstract: to learn not just about how one runtime works, but how Runtime _s_ are designed, in the general sense.
 In the process I hope to learn a lot about a thing not a ton of people talk about in their day-to-day and to share my findings with you.

-Who knows, maybe the next time you're looking at a graph of your process in prod and start wondering what could be leaking memory, you'll be more equipped to deal with it.
+Who knows, maybe the next time you're looking at the ballooning memory of a process in prod and start wondering what could be leaking memory, you'll be more equipped to deal with it.
 Ready even.

 #### Getting started